BehymerTech/BehymerTechSite/content/about.md

 menu: "main"
 weight: 50
 ---
-## Intro:
+## Introduction:
 I am Joe Behymer.
 I have been in the technology industry in many different roles since 2007.
+I have been a technican, a systems administrator, and even spent 4 years teaching networking to high school students.

 I have noticed that it is getting more and more difficult to find reliable, local support without spending thousands of dollars just to get someone onsite.
 I started Behymer Tech as a way to be your first stop on your search for technology support.

 ## Certifications: